 Management assessed the Corporation's system of internal control over financial reporting as of July 1, 2007, in relation to criteria for effective internal control over financial reporting as described in "Internal Control - Integrated Framework," issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on the assessment, management concludes that, as of July 1, 2007, its system of internal control - Integrated Framework," issued by the Control over financial reporting is effective and meets the criteria of the "Internal Control - Integrated Framework".
+Based on the assessment, management concludes that, as of July 1, 2007, its system of internal control over financial reporting is effective and meets the criteria of the "Internal Control -Integrated Framework".
 Grant Thornton LLP, independent registered public accounting firm, has issued an attestation report on management's assessment of the Corporation's internal control over financial reporting, which is included herein.